757rb/757rb.org-jekyll/README.md

 ### Task Scripts

-This folder contains a few usefull bash shell scripts that making working on our site more enjoyable.
+This folder contains a few usefull bash shell scripts that make working on our site more enjoyable.
 Run them in the command line by just typing `./tasks/name` where name could be any one of the following.

 * `jekyll` - Build the site using jekyll.
 * `jekyll-livereload` - Loads rbenv for LiveReload and builds the site using the above script.